Márcio Rozário

-Márcio Nascimento Rozário (born 21 November 1983) is a Brazilian footballer who plays as a center back.
-Since May 2019, he plays for the Brazilian club Inter de Lages.
+Márcio Nascimento Rozário (born 21 November 1983) is a Brazilian former footballer who played as a center back.

 Club career

 Márcio Rozário previously played for Juventude in the Campeonato Brasileiro.
 He was hired by the UAE side Al-Jazira in 2008 at the request of the coach Abel Braga.
 In July 2010, he left UAE after two seasons with the Al-Jazira.

 On 2 August 2010, Márcio Rozário signed a one-year contract with Botafogo.
 Next year, he moved to Fluminense which was managed by Abel Braga on 26 May.
 In August 2012, Márcio Rozário signed a two-year contract with CS Marítimo.